 If you’re looking for Seattle restaurants with private rooms in order to host an elegant private party, this is your place.
 I often dream of holding a small wedding here!
 Not only because of the ambiance, but because it also has some of the best food in North Seattle.

-Best for: Meat eaters and vegetarians alike, but not vegans.
-I’d also say more adventurous eaters will do better here.
+Best for: They can work with you to accommodate vegetarians, vegan, gluten free, etc. I’d also say more adventurous eaters will do better here.

 RockCreek

 RockCreek is one of my favorite Seattle restaurants.
-So much, in fact, it’s one of the stops on my self-guided Seattle food tour of the Ballard neighborhood.
+So much, in fact, it’s one of the stops on my self-guided Seattle food tour of the Fremont neighborhood.

 It also so happens to be one of the Seattle restaurants with a private room.
-They have a loft area with a private room separated by sliding doors.
-In the private room is a communal table that fits about 15 people.
-They only require a minimum if you choose to book it for one of the two nightly seatings (it’s $1,000 if you want it the whole night).
+Their Seattle location has a loft area with a private room separated by sliding doors.
+In the private room is a communal table that fits 8-14 people.

 Ciudad

-If you’re able to make requests, definitely ask to get the vegetable with sambal honey sauce.
+They’re willing to work with you to plan the pre fixe menu ahead.
+Definitely ask to get the vegetable with sambal honey sauce.
 Sometimes it’s Brussel sprouts, other times it’s snap peas.
 Either way, it’s delicious.
+Other winners are the cauliflower, halloumi, and kofta meat balls.
+I feature all of these in my Georgetown food tour!

 Best for: Meat eaters, vegetarians, and vegans alike.
 This place is a crowdpleaser for most palates.